Whitstable

-The town, formerly known as Whitstable-on-Sea, was famous for its 'Native Oysters' which were collected from beds beyond the low water mark from Roman times until the mid-20th century.
+The town, formerly known as Whitstable-on-Sea, was famous for oysters, collected from beds beyond the low water mark from Roman times until the mid-20th century.
 The annual Whitstable Oyster Festival takes place during the summer.

-In 1830, one of the earliest passenger railway services was opened by the Canterbury and Whitstable Railway Company.
-In 1832 the company built a harbour and extended the line to handle coal and other bulk cargos for the City of Canterbury.
-The railway has closed but the harbour still plays an important role in the town's economy.
-The railway route, known as The Crab and Winkle Line, is now a cycle path which leads to the neighbouring city of Canterbury.
+In 1830, the Canterbury and Whitstable Railway, one of the earliest passenger services, opened.
+In 1832, the company built a harbour and extended the line to handle coal and other bulk cargos for the City of Canterbury.
+The railway has closed, but the harbour still plays an important role in the town's economy.
+The railway route is now a cycle path which leads to Canterbury.